statsig-io/docs/docs/statsig-warehouse-native/connecting-your-warehouse/athena.md

 ## Grant Permissions to Statsig

 You need to grant some permissions for Statsig from your AWS console in order for us to access your Athena data.
+Statsig requires
+ - READ on any tables you are using for experimentation
+- USAGE/WRITE on a Statsig-specific Schema we'll use to materialize temp tables and results.
+This enables us to cache data and perform incremental loads.

 1. Create an (**A**) IAM Role, or (**B**) IAM User